Organized crime in Italy: Local rivals

-Società foggiana (Foggian mafia)
+Società foggiana

-The Società foggiana - also known as Mafia Foggiana (Foggian mafia) and the Fifth Mafia - is a mafia-type criminal organization.
-They are operating in a large part of the Province of Foggia, including the city of Foggia itself, and have significantly infiltrated other Italian regions.
+The Società foggiana – also known as Mafia Foggiana (Foggian mafia) and the Fifth Mafia – is a mafia-type criminal organization.
+They are operating in a large part of the province of Foggia, including the city of Foggia itself, and have significantly infiltrated other Italian regions.
 Currently, the group is considered one of the most brutal and bloody of all organized crime groups in Italy.
 There was about one murder a week, one robbery a day, and an extortion attempt every 48 hours in Foggia province in 2017 and 2018.
 These were wrongly reported as the work of the Sacra Corona Unita (the fourth mafia) by news media, unaware of the new independent mafia in Foggia province.
 "But that wasn't the case.
 We are witnessing what should be called a fifth mafia, independent of the Sacra Corona Unita" according to Giuseppe Volpe, a prosecutor and anti-mafia head of Bari.
 The Società foggiana is known to have numerous alliances with Balkans criminal groups, in particular with the Albanians.

 The most powerful clans inside the Società Foggiana are: